johnsage25/aliexpress-scraper/README.md

 	- Manually set the maximum concurrency for Puppeteer instance
 	- Not required.
 	- Default is `500`
-* minConcurrency
- 	- Manually set the minimum concurrency for Puppeteer instance
-	- Not required.
-	- Default is `1`
-* country
-	- Helps you to set the localization of Aliexpress.
-	- Not required.
-	- Default is `US`
 * startPage
 	- Manually set the start page for each category.
 	- Not required.